NanoClem/Py-Redis-pubsub/README.md

 ### Installation
 1. If you don't have Python installed yet, [get it here](https://www.python.org/downloads/).
 2. A docker environment is provided to run Redis whatever your os is.
+See [here](https://www.docker.com) how to install docker.
-It is composed of three containers : a redis server, a redis client and a phpRedisAdmin.
+3. The config is composed of three containers : a redis server, a redis client and a phpRedisAdmin.
 Simply open a terminal in "redis-docker" folder path and run `docker-compose -d up`.
-3. If you want to use your own version of Redis, you can install it [here](https://redis.io/download).
+4. If you want to use your own version of Redis, you can install it [here](https://redis.io/download).

 ### Setup and Run
 You have two different ways of using a client interface :